IKAROS

 IKAROS (Interplanetary Kite-craft Accelerated by Radiation Of the Sun) is a Japan Aerospace Exploration Agency (JAXA) experimental spacecraft.
 The spacecraft was launched on 20 May 2010, aboard an H-IIA rocket, together with the Akatsuki (Venus Climate Orbiter) probe and four other small spacecraft.
 IKAROS is the first spacecraft to successfully demonstrate solar sail technology in interplanetary space.
 The craft's name is an allusion to the legendary Icarus (Ἴκαρος, Ikaros), who flew close to the Sun on wings made of bird-feathers and wax.

 On 8 December 2010, IKAROS flew by Venus at a distance of 80800 km, successfully completing its planned mission, and entered its extended operation phase.
 Its last transmission was received in 2015.
 The operation was terminated officially on 15 May 2025.

 Purpose

-The IKAROS probe is the world's first spacecraft to use solar sailing as the main propulsion.
+The IKAROS probe was the first spacecraft to use solar sailing as the main propulsion.
 It was designed to demonstrate four key technologies (comments in parentheses refer to diagram below right):